schibsted/spid-tech-docs/resources/articles/token-introspection.md

 ## Local token introspection

-The JWT access token is signed asymmetrically, and SPiD publishes the set of valid public keys at the endpoint `/oauth/jwks`, e.g. https://identity-pre.schibsted.com/oauth/jwks.
+The JWT access token is signed asymmetrically, and SchAcc publishes the set of valid public keys at the endpoint `/oauth/jwks`, e.g. https://identity-pre.schibsted.com/oauth/jwks.

 To verify the token locally, follow these steps:

-1. Fetch the [JSON Web Key Set (JWKS)](https://tools.ietf.org/html/rfc7517#section-5) containing all valid keys from SPiD `/oauth/jwks`.
+1. Fetch the [JSON Web Key Set (JWKS)](https://tools.ietf.org/html/rfc7517#section-5) containing all valid keys from SchAcc `/oauth/jwks`.
 1. Look at the JWS header to find the key id in the [`kid` parameter](https://tools.ietf.org/html/rfc7515#section-4.1.4).
 1. Find the key with the matching key id in the JWKS, and use it to [verify the signature of the JWT token](https://tools.ietf.org/html/rfc7515#section-5.2).